cloud-people/notetaker2/README.md

 Please split your commits into reasonably small chunks so progress can be seen.

-__Important__: The solution must use Node.js and MongoDB in the back end and AngularJS 1.x and JavaScript in the front end.
+__Important__: The solution must use Node.js and MongoDB in the back end and AngularJS 1.x and JavaScript or Angular 2 and TypeScript in the front end.